Lyndon Hill

 1. Select the profile most similar to the one you wish to create

-2. Tap on the selector combo box
+2. Click/tap on the profile selector

 3. Edit the name to the new profile name and press enter